mathrunet/flutter_masamune/packages/katana_router_annotation/README.md

 - Widget can be used as is.
 - Widgets can be used as pages with a small number of lines.
 - All pages defined in the application can be understood and router classes can be automatically created.
+- Supports nested and tabbed navigation.
+    - Various parameters can be updated according to the current page status.

 This package can implement routing configuration as shown in the example below.